julia05/glsp-vscode-integration/example/workflow/workspace/example1.md

 == Push ==

 The push task is performed by the user.
-He or she pushes the button.
+The user pushes the button.